Pulisic sparks US over Mexico 2-0 in World Cup qualifying - WHIZ News

 The U.S. and Mexico have 14 points each, followed by Canada with 13, Panama 11, Costa Rica, Jamaica and El Salvador six each and Honduras three.

-Three nations from North and Central America and the Caribbean’s eight-team finals qualify for next year’s tournament in Qatar and the fourth-place nation advances to a playoff.
+Three nations from North and Central America and the Caribbean qualify for next year’s tournament in Qatar and the fourth-place nation advances to a playoff.

 The U.S. won four straight home qualifiers against Mexico by 2-0, all at Columbus, Ohio, before falling 2-1 in November 2016 at Crew Stadium.
-That started the skid that led to the Americans missing the 2018 World Cup.
+That led to the Americans missing the 2018 World Cup.

 Pulisic, one of the few holdovers, entered in place of Brenden Aaronson in the 69th minute.
 Since a high left ankle sprain on Sept.
-8 at Honduras, Pulisic had been limited to a pair of late-match appearances for Chelsea last week.
+8 at Honduras, Pulisic had been limited to a pair of late-match appearances for Chelsea.

 “I never had an injury like that,” he said.
 “It was just dealing with pain in different spots of my ankle.
 And it was just about making sure it was right and now I feel like it’s in a good spot.”